JPro-one/JPro-Documentation/README.md

 ### RedHat 7.5:  (OracleLinux CentOS (Tested with Redhat 7.5))

-To use jpro on RedHat, one has to install the offical [oracle-java](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) (not openjdk!) and install it.
+To use JPRO on RedHat, one has to download and install the official [Oracle-Java](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) (not OpenJDK).
-The download has to be a rpm-package.
+The download must be an rpm-package.

 ```
-# Install oracle linux, you have to download it, and install it
+# You have to download and install Oracle Linux

 sudo yum localinstall <filename>.rpm

 sudo yum install gtk2